 The Sony Alpha a6000 is a solid mirrorless digital camera that has been a top choice for photographers for the past several years.
 The basic kit comes with a 16-50mm lens, includes a huge 24-megapixel sensor, and is compatible with all Sony E-mount lenses.
 It can shoot 4K video, has Wi-Fi capabilities, and full manual controls.

-This is a great camera for on-the-go teens, as it is small and portable, but takes professional-quality photos in all lighting conditions.
+This is a great camera for on-the-go teens, as it is small and portable making it among the best mirrorless cameras for travel, but still takes professional-quality photos in all lighting conditions.
 It is especially useful for teens who want to experiment with more advanced photography techniques or videos.

 - Portable and lightweight

 - No touchscreen